doi-foundation/doi-website/content/the-foundation/board-and-governance.md

 ### Crossref {#Crossref}
 {{< figure src="/images/board/epentz.png" title="Ed Pentz" height="100px" >}}

-Ed Pentz became Crossref's first Executive Director when the organization was founded in 2000 and manages all aspects of the organization to ensure that it fulfills its mission to make research outputs easy to find, cite, link and assess.
+Ed became Crossref's first Executive Director when the organization was founded in 2000 and manages all aspects of the organization to ensure that it fulfills its mission to make research outputs easy to find, cite, link and assess.
 Ed was Chair of the ORCID board of directors from 2014-2017 and is current Treasurer of the DOI Foundation.
 Prior to joining Crossref, Ed held electronic publishing, editorial and sales positions at Harcourt Brace in the US and UK and managed the launch of Academic Press’s first online journal, the Journal of Molecular Biology, in 1995.
 Ed has a degree in English Literature from Princeton University and lives in Oxford, England.
 Read Ed's thinking about scholarly infrastructure on his [blog](https://www.crossref.org/authors/ed-pentz/).

 {{% social-link title="ORCID iD" url="https://orcid.org/0000-0002-5993-8592" icon="orcid" %}}
 {{% social-link title="LinkedIn" url="https://www.linkedin.com/in/ed-pentz-3816223" icon="linkedin" %}}